DaxGute/RSC-APP/README.md

 ## Contributors Documentation Notes

 Important architectural clarification:

-Older documentation references a current_kriging table.

-The current production mobile application performs interpolation client-side from sensor observations and should not be documented as relying on current_kriging unless a future backend service reintroduces it.

 This README reflects the architecture reconstructed from:
 - Frontend repository audit
 - Deep architecture audit